July 2019 Cotabato earthquake: Damage and casualties

-The place where the most damage was reported was in the small town of Makilala, Cotabato, in which more than 100 homes were damaged and one person was killed.
-Three additional individuals suffered injuries.
+The place where the most damage was reported was in the small town of Makilala, Cotabato, in which more than 100 homes were damaged.
+One person died from cardiac arrest, and three others suffered injuries.
 There was also damage in Kidapawan City.
 Many infrastructures and homes were partially damaged in Kidapawan.
 Damage was also observed in Davao del Sur (Magsaysay, Matanao, Bansalan, and Digos).
-Tulunan, M'lang, Antipas, and Matalam Cotabato.
+Tulunan, M'lang, Antipas, and Matalam in Cotabato, where another 70 persons were injured in an aftershock.
 Central Mindanao was most affected in the earthquake.